 Object Description

-Large ten pointed, circular, crochet ecru doily.
-The center of the doily has three parrallel circles, all of which are connected by lines.
-Coming off of these circles are "stems" which are atoped with "pinapples."
-The pinapples are alternating in height: the smaller situated in between the very bottom of the large.
-The "stems" of the pineapples are created by V-shapes sitting on top of the other.
-In between in stem is are slightly curved line, with less then a half in spacing above and below it.
-The pinapples themselves are created by intersecting curved, diagonal lines.
-The edges of the doily are created by the pinapples are creat ten edges.
-The edges of the doiley are done in a semi scalloped patter, just more pointed.
+Large ten-pointed, circular, crochet ecru doily.
+The center of the doily has three parallel circles, all of which are connected by lines.
+Coming off of these circles are "stems" which are toped with "pineapples."
+The pineapples are alternating in height: the smaller is situated in between the very bottom of the large.
+The "stems" of the pineapples are created by V-shapes sitting on top of each other.
+In between in stem is are slightly curved line, with less than a half in spacing above and below it.
+The pineapples themselves are created by intersecting curved, diagonal lines.
+The edges of the doily are created by the pineapples are create ten edges.
+The edges of the doily are done in a semi-scalloped patter, just more pointed.

 Origin